What is Ransomware?

 Ransomware is a computer virus that infects the computer with the sole intention of extorting money from victims.
 Its objective is to make the common file unreadable so that it can justify the request for ransom payment in order to restore the data to its original form.
-This kind of virus is considered as cyber crime actions that can infiltrate the computer through deceptive links and malicious file downloads.
+This kind of virus is considered a cybercrime that can infiltrate the computer through deceptive links and malicious file downloads.

 More about Ransomware

-This kind of malicious software or Malware is clever in restricting user’s access to their computer or personal data such as documents, images, photos, videos, and similar items.
-The denial of access to the device or files will persist until you are forced to pay the requested money.
-Usual payment scheme for this kind of attack is often in Bitcoin crypto-currency.
+This kind of malicious software or malware is clever in restricting users’ access to their computer or personal data, such as documents, images, photos, videos, and similar items.
+The denial of access to the device or files will persist until you are forced to pay the requested amount.
+The usual payment scheme for this kind of attack is often Bitcoin cryptocurrency.
 Aside from being a profitable currency, using this channel of payment makes it hard for authorities to track down the offenders.

-Ransomware is a form of cyber-blackmailing tactics by online criminals and is considered as one of the most dangerous type of computer virus today.
-It is spreading rapidly worldwide at an enormous speed using various deployment vectors like spam emails, pirated software, infected websites, malicious advertisements, or fake software update being pushed by online ads.
+Ransomware is a form of cyber-blackmailing tactics used by online criminals and is considered one of the most dangerous types of computer viruses today.
+It is spreading rapidly worldwide at an enormous speed using various deployment vectors like spam emails, pirated software, infected websites, malicious advertisements, or fake software updates being pushed by online ads.

-With different variants of ransomware being developed, the number of computer users being infected with this virus keeps growing along with the creation of new versions or modified model for a much hazardous payload.
-Other ransomware were just recycled from the older variants, but seemingly powered by a new set of codes and a much complex cipher.
-This cycle of ransomware makes it a constantly growing threat that puts computer user’s security in jeopardy.
+With different variants of ransomware being developed, the number of computer users being infected with this virus keeps growing along with the creation of new versions or modified models for a much more hazardous payload.
+Other ransomware was just recycled from the older variants but seemingly powered by a new set of codes and a much more complex cipher.
+This cycle of ransomware makes it a constantly growing threat that puts computer users’ security in jeopardy.

-There are two types of ransomware that is widely spread over the internet.
+There are two types of ransomware that are widely spread over the internet.
 They are Locker and Crypto ransomware.
-They may be different in methods, but shares the same objective of extorting money from the innocent victims.
+They may be different in methods, but they share the same objective of extorting money from innocent victims.

 Locker Ransomware

-This type of virus blocks user’s access to the device or basic computer functions.
-Some Locker ransomware may appear at the boot level of computers, while others will let the user enter the Windows OS screen but deny access to log-in screen or program operation.
-Hence, the most influential ones are those that claims to be from FBI or Government entities claiming to have found illicit objects on the computer.
+This type of virus blocks the user’s access to the device or basic computer functions.
+Some Locker ransomware may appear at the boot level of computers, while others will let the user enter the Windows OS screen but deny access to the log-in screen or program operation.
+Hence, the most influential ones are those that claim to be from the FBI or government entities claiming to have found illicit objects on the computer.

 Crypto Ransomware